 With motivational quotes, don’t simply share someone else’s as that won’t get the same results – create your own with your own logo on the image just so that when your content travels, your brand travels with it.

 There are two brilliant ways to find quotes and designs as inspiration – Google & Pinterest.
-You want to share the quotes that people have already responded to – in other words the most popular ones.
-If they are popular with other people, chances are they will be popular with your fans.
+You want to share the quotes that people have already responded to – in other

 Type in “Motivational Quotes.”
 Then click “Images.”
 In general, the higher up page, the more popular they are.
 Do NOT take and use any images from Google Images.
 Use the images only for inspiration for your own quotes and designs.